 All that said, don’t blame the messenger for the message.
 The reason I raise this issue is because I struggle with it myself.
 No one is immune from the desire to grab some of the spotlight for themselves.
 I simply propose you delegate self-expression to the design of your workspace, to a side business for developing your own products, and to sharing your opinion through articles, books, and blogs—that you consider the proposition that day-to-day work for clients is not the place for self.

-Since writing this article in 2008, many people have contributed their thoughts about the issue and I have responded.
+Since writing this article, many people have contributed their thoughts about the issue and I have responded.
 I urge you to read through them—they add valuable perspective.
 And, of course, I welcome your thoughts.
 CHUCK

 “My impression is that most people mistake “self-expression” for “self-indulgence.”
 Because if self-expression is the “expression of one’s […] ideas, as through speech or art” (as defined by the Free Dictionary Online), then this is what clients pay for.
 They pay for somebody who helps them articulate, define, and execute a project by sharing his own ideas.